-In addition to the number of public water systems visited for technical assistance: 1,135 systems were also visited for the collection of SOC water samples.
+In addition to the number of public water systems visited for technical assistance: 360 WATER SAMPLES were collected during subject period.
+SOC water samples.
 SOC= Synthetic Organic Contaminants: To collect and deliver samples to the state lab for SOC water testing to ensure water quality.